Home | About The FVZA | Dr. Hugo Pecos, Director | Famous Cases

 1895-1926

 While in New York City to promote his new movie, the Italian sex symbol was lured into a speakeasy, then set upon by a hunting pack.
-He managed to get back to his hotel, where he was eventually euthanized.
-The studio claimed his death was caused by a bleeding ulcer.
+Wounded but alive, he managed to get back to his hotel, where he fell into a vampiric coma and was eventually euthanized.
+Although the studio attempted to prevent panic by claiming his death was caused by a bleeding ulcer, the news of his untimely passing resulted in mass hysteria among his female fans, including suicides and a prolonged riot on the day of his funeral.